sandyol55/Ropey-Cam/README.md

 **REBOOT**
 >will reboot the Raspberry Pi.

->Best used in an advanced set-up where Ropey_Cam has been set to start on boot up.
+>Best used in an advanced set-up where Ropey-Cam has been set to start on boot up.

 **SHUTDOWN**